Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 The timing of treatment initiation also influences medication choice.
 Patients planning pregnancy should avoid both medications, though semaglutide requires a longer washout period due to its extended half-life.
 Those with upcoming surgeries may benefit from phentermine's rapid onset, while patients with chronic conditions requiring long-term management are better served by semaglutide's sustained approach.

-Ultimately, the choice should be made in consultation with a qualified healthcare provider who can assess your complete medical history, current medications, and individual risk factors.
-A comprehensive medical evaluation can help determine which medication aligns best with your health goals and circumstances.
+The choice should be made in consultation with a qualified healthcare provider who can assess your complete medical history, current medications, and individual risk factors.
+A thorough medical evaluation can help determine which medication aligns best with your health goals and circumstances.

 While not FDA-approved as combination therapy, some physicians prescribe both medications together for patients with severe obesity under careful monitoring.
 This approach requires regular cardiovascular assessments and close supervision due to potential drug interactions and increased side effect risks.